jmflaherty/medusajs-playwright/README.md

 npm run services:start
 ```

-It uses the same [docker-compose.yaml](./docker-compose.yaml) file as before, but excludes the Playwright application so it can be run locally.
+It uses the same [docker-compose.yaml](./docker-compose.yaml) file as before but excludes the Playwright application so it can be run locally.

 Once the services are initialized, run Playwright with: